Improve the effectiveness of your website.

 An organised site is a better-understood site.

-Investing time in sorting your internal links and adding them where they are missing sends good messages to the search engines.
+Investing time in sorting your internal links and adding them where they are missing sends a positive message to search engines.

-They will see what you are trying to do with your content, appreciate your efforts to curate your links and (should) give your rankings a little boost as a result.
+They will see what you are trying to do with your content, appreciate your efforts to curate your links,s and (should) give your rankings a little boost.

 6. Optimise your images.